nicferrier/keepie/README.md

 Keepie is extremely simple and only does a very small, simple thing.
 But it enables services that want to own things that need credentials (like databases) to operate in a disposable way.

+## Keepie Postgresql example

+Included is an example server called pg.js.

+When started this will attempt to talk to Keepie and, when it receives a password, create a postgresql server.

+There are many environmet specific things about doing this, so pg.js assumes:

+* the use of initdb to create the server locally
+* the path of initdb as of ubuntu 16 postgresql-10 package
+* a made up port is used

+Lastly, one more conveniance.
+The randomly chosen port is also written to the file called "port" in the db config directory.